haberdashPI/vscode-modal-keys/tutorial.md

 Marks or bookmarks, as they are more commonly known, provide a handy way to jump quickly inside documents.
 Surprisingly, VS Code does not contain this feature out-of-the-box.
-Since it is easy to implement, ModalKeys fills the gap and adds two simple commands: `modaledit.defineBookmark` and `modaledit.goToBookmark`.
+Since it is easy to implement, ModalKeys fills the gap and adds two simple commands: `modalkeys.defineBookmark` and `modalkeys.goToBookmark`.
 Using these we can implement Vim's mark commands.

 We can support dozens of bookmarks with one mapping using a character range.
 To define a bookmark, you type <key>m</key><key>a</key>, for example, and to